Yiin/lt-teises-aktai/istatymai/TAR.074B2F6259F9.md

  United Kingdom
- 1. Bachelor of Veterinary Science(BVSc)
- 1. University of Bristol
+ 1. Bachelor  of  Veterinary  Science (BVSc) 2.
+Bachelor  of  Veterinary  Science (BVSc) 3.
+Bachelor of Veterinary Medicine (BvetMB) 4.
+Bachelor of Veterinary Medicine and Surgery (BVM&S) 5.
+Bachelor of Veterinary Medicine and Surgery (BVM&S) 6.
+Bachelor of  Veterinary Medicine (BvetMed)
+ 1. University of Bristol     2.
+University of Liverpool     3.
+University of Cambridge   4.
+University of Edinburgh   5.
+University of Glasgow     6.
+University of London

  1980 m. gruodžio  21 d.

- 2. Bachelor of Veterinary Science (BVSc)
- 2. University of Liverpool

- 3. Bachelor of Veterinary Medicine (BvetMB)
- 3. University of Cambridge

- 4. Bachelor of Veterinary Medicine and Surgery (BVM&S)
- 4. University of Edinburgh

- 5. Bachelor of Veterinary Medicine and Surgery (BVM&S)
- 5. University of Glasgow

- 6. Bachelor of Veterinary Medicine (BvetMed)
- 6. University of London